brianberns/brianberns.github.io/Markdown/01-SineWaves.md

 ## Sine waves

 Why are sine waves used to describe basic musical sounds?
 This might seem obvious, but it isn't, and the question is often glossed over.
-The sound of a plucked string, for example, is **not** a pure sine wave.
-Pure sine waves actually sound [harsh](https://szynalski.com/tone#A4,v0.06). <button title="Play pure sine wave" onclick="play()">&#9654;</button>
+The sound of a plucked string, for example, isn't a pure sine wave.
+Pure sine waves actually sound [harsh](https://szynalski.com/tone#A4,v0.06). <button onclick="play()">&#9654;</button>

 Yes, we can use a Fourier transform to represent any sound as the sum of sine waves, but that begs the question.
 Why not use some other waveform as the basis for music theory?
 I think there are two main reasons: